Chris Rock takes to comedy mic, still processing Oscar slap

 “If you came to hear that, I’m not … I had like a whole show I wrote before this weekend,” Rock said.

 Members of the audience shouted their support for the comedian.
 At least one person yelled that Rock should sue Smith.
-Another fan wore a T-shirt featuring the “G.I.
+Outside the venue, a fan showed off a T-shirt featuring the “G.I.
 Jane” logo and Pinkett Smith’s face.
+Another had a shirt he made that showed Will Smith’s face and displayed a crude joke about the couple’s relationship.

 At Sunday’s Oscars, Rock had made a joke about Jada Pinkett Smith’s buzzed haircut.
 Pinkett Smith has spoken publicly about her diagnosis of alopecia, which can cause baldness.